prachi-sahu-codes/Emojination/README.md

 # Emojination
-An emoji interpreter which interpret the meaning of emojis.
+Made with Reactjs, an Emoji interpreter which interpret the meaning of emojis.